Intro To Schema Feature

 Columns

-Columns is a list of config used to define the column in schema, each column can contains name, type, nullable, defaultValue, comment field.
+Columns is a list of configs used to define the column in schema, each column can contains name, type, nullable, defaultValue, comment field.

 columns = [